-Currently there are 134 homes for sale and 60 vacant land parcels for sale in 33914
+Currently there are 634 homes for sale, 6 condos and apartments for sale and 314 vacant land parcels for sale in 33914

 A little background on Cape Coral

 Cape Coral is located in Lee County, Florida on the Gulf of Mexico.
 The city was founded back in 1957 and became incorporated in 1970.
 The population has grown significantly in recent years.
 Back in 2010 the estimated population in Cape Coral was around 154,000 people.
 The most recent survey taken in 2017 shows that Cape Coral’s population has grown to nearly 184,000 people.
 Cape Coral is a total of 120 square miles making it the largest city between Miami and Tampa.
 One of the most interesting things about Cape Coral is that is has more canals than any other city in the entire world.
 Cape Coral is known as a “Waterfront Wonderland” due to the excessive amounts of waterways here.
 There are over 400 miles of canals here to navigate through.
 This city also has a few accolades to its name.
 Back in 2016 Forbes Magazine named Cape Coral as one of the 25 best places to retire to in the United States.
 Cape Coral ranked ninth on that list.
 Then in 2017 Cape Coral made Forbes list again but this time they were ranked as the number one fastest growing city in the United States.

 Climate here in Cape Coral